Start dates for international students

 |MSc Physiotherapy||23 January 2023||30 January 2023|

 Terms of reference

 Find out more about our approach to learning this year

-As a campus-based University, our emphasis is on face-to-face teaching and this will continue ensuring we are following national safety guidelines to provide a COVID-19 secure environment.
+As a campus-based University, our emphasis is on face-to-face teaching.
 Where required, we will also be using technologies to deliver rich and high-quality teaching through guided-learning, live interactive sessions or pre-recorded content to give the best possible student experience.

 You can also read more start of term content to know what to expect from university life.

 Click on the 'ready to travel' button to go to the next page of the guide.